-Equity Distribution-The Bankruptcy Court's approval of the Plan of Reorganization provided certain employees with shares of new UAL stock upon exit from bankruptcy.
-These equity distributions directly reflect the economic contributions that employees made during the restructuring.
+Equity Distribution- On February 1, 2006, United and its parent, UAL Corporation ("UAL"), emerged from bankruptcy protection.
+The Bankruptcy Court's approval of the Plan of Reorganization provided certain employees with shares of new UAL stock upon exit from bankruptcy.
 The distribution for employees is in direct proportion to the labor savings each employee group provided during the bankruptcy reorganization process.